People Tracking technologies quantify activities in the physical store. They measure where people are and how long they stay in a specific location.

 Beacons are transmitters of Bluetooth Low Energy (BLE) radio waves signals.
 BLE functions in the range between NFC and GPS.
 The devices work indoors, which makes it ideal for communicating with customers.

-Beacons allow the customer’s application to find if it is close (in proximity) to a specific location such as display or aisle.
+The BLE Beacons allow the customer’s application to find if it is close (in proximity) to a specific location such as display or aisle.
 Beacons are the favorite tech for Location Marketing.

-Beacons face three challenges: First, the layers of security require a series of opt-in.
+BLE technology faces three challenges: First, the layers of security require a series of opt-in.
 Second, due to privacy concerns many customers shy the retailer’s application.
 And third, WiFi/GPS technologies are improving fast to work indoors.

 GPS Location Analytics